lucchesilorenzo/stockify/README.md

 - **Notification System**: Implement a notification system to notify users about important events, such as low stock alerts.
 - **User Roles and Permissions**: Add user roles and permissions to control access to specific features.

+## Side Project: React + Express

+To explore new technologies and architectural approaches, Stockify was also ported to a **React + Express** stack as a side project.
+This alternative implementation allowed for:

+- Experimentation with a **separated client-server architecture**.
+- Hands-on experience building custom RESTful APIs with Express.
+- Enhanced understanding of **TypeScript** in a modular, full-stack environment.

+You can find the repository for this side project here: [React + Express version of Stockify](https://github.com/lucchesilorenzo/stockify-react-express).

 ## License